-This fall I am starting NEW OLD, a new student organization at RISD that will prototype new ways to think about the "old age".
-Come see our club's booth at RISD's Block Party on September 8, 12-4pm at Benefit Street (Between College and Waterman st).
+This winter, together with Maria Gerdyman, we started NEW OLD, a new student organization at RISD that will prototype new ways to think about the "old age".

 All of us, if we are lucky, will live to become old.
 But what kind of life will our future selves have?
 Will it be a life, where we are out and about, doing things for ourselves and others?
 Or will it be a life, where we’ve been pushed out of sight and into irrelevance?

 RISD NEW OLD is a student-run organization, that prototypes new ways to make “old age” a better place.
 Through intergenerational workshops and discussions, we want to learn more about the realities - problems and perks - of being old, and to use this knowledge to expand the range of options available to older adults, ie. our future selves.